fikustura/covid-related-behaviour/README.md

 ## Project Overview

-The notebook provides a detailed, step-by-step process for retrieving, cleaning, and visualizing data related to COVID-19 attitudes and behaviors across three distinct countries — Canada, Denmark, and Japan — each representing a different continent.
+The notebook provides a detailed, step-by-step process for retrieving, cleaning and visualizing data related to COVID-19 attitudes and behaviors across three distinct countries — Canada, Denmark and Japan — each representing a different continent.
 The process is presented in Croatian.

 ## Course Information